jsoref/dpdk/doc/guides/faq/faq.rst

 How can I tune my network application to achieve lower latency?
 ---------------------------------------------------------------

-Traditionally, there is a trade-off between throughput and latency.
+Tradditionally, there is a trade-off between throughput and latency.
 An application can be tuned to achieve a high throughput, but the end-to-end latency of an average packet typically increases as a result.
 Similarly, the application can be tuned to have, on average, a low end-to-end latency at the cost of lower throughput.